 If you receive any of the following scholarships, notify International Programs to make arrangements for proper crediting of the funds:

 The generosity of Jon and Julia Currie provides up to two $1,500 awards to undergraduate students studying abroad through International Programs and the Wisconsin School of Business.
 Selection criteria include demonstrated interest (e.g., language and/or area studies coursework) in the host country, quality of application essay, commitment to learn about and share with other cultures, and academic record.
 Additional consideration may be given to students on exchange programs with foreign language requirements or with coursework offered in languages other than English.

 Ralph and Elizabeth Ebbott Study Abroad Scholarship

 This award, established by the generous support of Ralph and Elizabeth Ebbott, supports undergraduate accounting majors who study abroad through International Programs in the Wisconsin School of Business.
-While the amount of the award varies from year to year, past awards have ranged from $1,500 to $3,000.
-No application is needed; eligible students will be notified of the award after being accepted to a study abroad program.
+The amount of the award has varied from year to year; in 2018-2019, semester awards were $2000 each and summer awards were $1,000 each.
+A limited number of awards will be made, and accounting majors must apply to be considered.